Smooth Functors vs. Differential Forms: Smooth 2-Functors and Differential Forms

 \subsection{From Functors to Forms}

-As we explain in Appendix \ref{app2} the 2-category $\mathcal{B}\mathfrak{G}$ associated to a Lie 2-group $\mathfrak{G}$ which is represented by a smooth crossed module $(G,H,t,\alpha)$ has one object, the set of morphisms is $G$ and the set of 2-morphisms is the semi-direct product $G \ltimes H$, where $G$ acts on $H$ via a smooth map $\alpha:G \times H \to H$.
-The guideline according to that we extract differential forms is the same as reviewed in Section \ref{sec1_3}: we evaluate the Lie group-valued functors on certain paths, obtain Lie group-valued maps, and take their derivative.
+As we explain in Appendix \ref{app2} that the 2-category $\mathcal{B}\mathfrak{G}$ associated to a Lie 2-group $\mathfrak{G}$ which is represented by a smooth crossed module $(G,H,t,\alpha)$ has one object, the set of morphisms is $G$ and the set of 2-morphisms is the semi-direct product $G \ltimes H$, where $G$ acts on $H$ via a smooth map $\alpha:G \times H \to H$.
+The guideline how to extract differential forms from smooth 2-functors is the same as reviewed in Section \ref{sec1_3}: we evaluate the Lie group-valued functors on certain paths, obtain Lie group-valued maps, and take their derivative.